-Revenue is recognized when earned.
-Special event fees received in advance are deferred to the applicable period in which the related events are held.
-Contributions are recognized when cash, securities or other assets, an unconditional promise to give, or notification of a beneficial interest is received.
-Conditional promises to give are not recognized until the conditions on which they depend have been substantially met.
+Contributions are recognized when cash, securities or other assets; an unconditional promise to give; or notification of a beneficial interest is received.
+Conditional promises to give - that is, with a measurable performance or other barrier and a right of return - are not recognized until the conditions on which they depend have been substantially met.
+We record special event revenues revenue equal to the fair value of benefits to donors, and contribution income for the excess received when the event takes place.